seawolf82/awx_ansible_centos/README.md

 # awx_ansible_centos8

+Before to run the script, install on remote host this package: python39 To do this run: dnf install python39 -y

 This ansible script install on remote machine The awx project, To install run:

 ansible-playbook -vv -i hosts site.yaml